benxmy/laravel-limited-use-signed-url/README.md

-# Very short description of the package
+# Description

 <!-- [![Latest Version on Packagist](https://img.shields.io/packagist/v/intellow/laravel-dual-use-signed-url.svg?style=flat-square)](https://packagist.org/packages/intellow/laravel-dual-use-signed-url)
 [![Build Status](https://img.shields.io/travis/intellow/laravel-dual-use-signed-url/master.svg?style=flat-square)](https://travis-ci.org/intellow/laravel-dual-use-signed-url)
 [![Quality Score](https://img.shields.io/scrutinizer/g/intellow/laravel-dual-use-signed-url.svg?style=flat-square)](https://scrutinizer-ci.com/g/intellow/laravel-dual-use-signed-url)
 [![Total Downloads](https://img.shields.io/packagist/dt/intellow/laravel-dual-use-signed-url.svg?style=flat-square)](https://packagist.org/packages/intellow/laravel-dual-use-signed-url) -->

 This is a fork of [Laravel Dual Use Signed URL](https://github.com/intellow/laravel-dual-use-signed-url).
 This version allows two accesses to the generated URL.
-This was originally created specifically for signed URLs that can be used as a temporary `src` url for media files.
+This package was created specifically for signed URLs that can be used as a temporary `src` url for media files.
 Due to the way browsers often handle these urls, the request will be made twice -- once for a preflight request and the second time for the actual file.
 This implementation allows for the url to be used twice in quick succession, but then the url will become unavailable.
+The url generated will only be available to the user who generates it and an expiration time can be set for the url usage.
+A future update will include the optional paramater of 'uses_allowed' so the number of times the url is used can be set dynamically.

 ## Installation